Weekdays: 10am-4pm

 Weekends: 11am-4pm

-The Victorian Artists Society will be closed over the Easter Long Weekend, Friday 7 to Monday 10 April.
+The Victorian Artists Society will be closed on Good Friday

 BECOME A MEMBER/LOGIN